yunakangdev/portfolio/README.md

 ## ISSUE

-- [x] 2020/12/28 : Switching images according to the window size using HTML, CSS, JavaScript
+- [x] 2020/12/28 : Switch images according to the window size using HTML, CSS, JavaScript

 - [x] 2020/12/30 : Responsive Design for all devices